Spectroscopy

 2. Use a large eV/ch setting (small dispersion) microanalysis or mapping.

-2. Set energy rangeIf the exposure is set to Auto, the exposure time will automatically adjust as the energy loss is changed.
+2. Set energy rangeIf the exposure is set to Auto, the exposure time will automatically adjust as the energy loss changes.
 This is very useful when going from a high to low energy offset.
 The auto feature will predict the large increase in intensity and adjust accordingly.

 Optimize Spectrum